Hi! I’m Jo. Thanks for stopping by.

 We have the power to live a meaningful, valued, exciting, and purposeful lives

-I took a wrong step and ended up on an unexpected path: a scary, unfamiliar, dark, and seemingly dangerous path.
-But it was still my path.
-It was still my way way forward, my journey, my life.
-It was just an unplanned route.
-The thing about unplanned routes, though, so frightening and uncertain at first, is that they can lead to beautiful things, interesting things, wonderful things.
+I took a wrong step and ended up on an unexpected path.
+A scary, unfamiliar, dark, and seemingly dangerous path.
+It was still my path, though.
+Still my way way forward, my journey, my life, no matter how unfair it seemed.
+It was an unplanned route, that’s for sure.
+It was not how I expected my life to unfold.

 My hope is that sharing my path, of how I got here and where I’m going, will help others see their pain a bit differently, too.
-That it will help them focus less on the pain and more on the aspects of their lives that they value, that they find meaning in, that they enjoy, that they love.
+That it will help them focus less on the pain and more on the aspects of their lives that they value.
+That they find meaning in, that they enjoy, that they love.